- Last updated:

 To ensure your application is considered, please include the following:

 - non-refundable application fee (vegetation clearing or damage)

 - Dial Before you Dig notification (for activities involving machinery)

-- proof of public liability insurance.
+- proof of $2 million public liability insurance.

-You can lodge your application at any council customer service centre.
 If your application is unsuccessful, you will not be required to pay the bond, however your application fee will not be refunded.

 A bond may be applicable depending on the extent of the works to cover any damage to existing infrastructure or vegetation.
 The bond will be quoted on assessment of the application